 Objective 2 Increase the use of renewable energy for Town facilities.

-Objective 3 Encourage the use of green building technologies for new development projects and retrofits by offering incentives (including streamlined approvals).
+Objective 3 Encourage the use of green building technologies for new development projects and retrofits.

 Objective 4 Encourage the installation of electric vehicle (EV) charging stations in public areas.